-Green Green is set at Kanenone Gakuen, which is an all-boys boarding school located in the Japanese countryside.
-The school board has been discussing merging with an all-girls school, with the hope of turning Kanenone into a co-ed academy.
-Both of the schools decide to have a “test run” by bringing some of the girls from the all-girls academy to Kanenone and have them stay for four weeks in order to see how the boys and girls will get along.
+Green Green is set at Kanenone Gakuen, which is an all-boys’ boarding school located in the Japanese countryside.
+The school board has been discussing merging with an all-girls’ school, with the hope of turning Kanenone into a co-ed academy.
+Both schools decide to have a “test run” by bringing some of the girls from the all-girls’ academy to Kanenone and have them stay for four weeks in order to see how the boys and girls will get along.

 There are four main male characters and six main female characters in the series.
 Yuusuke Takazaki is the main male, and it is implied that he is the reincarnation of the boy from the ill-fated lovers’ tale, but that he has no recollection of the past.
 Midori Chitose, the main female character, is an outgoing and cheerful girl who is the reincarnation of the girl from the ill-fated lovers’ story.

 Hikaru Ichiban-Boshi, who is a friend of Yuusuke’s, is a guy who believes he’s a suave ladies’ man, and he is interested in Futaba.
-In reality, Hikaru is neither suave nor a ladies’ man, and he fails to impress Futaba every time he tries to win her over.
+But Hikaru is neither suave nor a ladies’ man, and he fails to impress Futaba every time he tries to win her over.

 Sanae Minami is a weak and shy girl who came to Kanenone because her doctors believed the fresh country air would be beneficial to her health.
 Taizo Tenjin, another friend of Yuusuke’s, wants Sanae to consider him a “Big Brother,” and wants her to sleep next to him while he smells her and eats rice.
 Sanae, however, is terrified of him.